 - Claims of the Purchaser based on § 478 BGB are excluded, provided that they involve a defect based on advertising statements or other contractual agreements not originating from S + P, or if the Purchaser, its immediate customer or another customer in the supply chain has provided a special guarantee to the end user.

 - Claims are also excluded if the Purchaser itself, its immediate customer or another customer in the supply chain was not required to exercise warranty rights toward the end user in accordance with legal regulations or if the Purchaser has not objected to a claim asserted against it.
 This also applies if the Purchaser, its immediate customer or another customer in the supply chain has taken over warranties vis-a-vis the end user that exceed the legal requirements.

 - The claims of the Purchaser based on § 478 BGB (German Civil Code) are excluded as a whole if the Purchaser has not properly fulfilled its legally required examination and notification duties in accordance with the detailed specifications of Section VI No. 1.

 VII.
 Other Liability

-Claims for damages due to a violation of a non-contractual duty (liability based on tort) or due to fault during or before the conclusion of the contract (culpa in contrahendo) as well as any other legal basis, particularly the violation of general duties arising from an obligation (§ 241 Par.
-2 BGB) or other contractual duties (§ 280 Par.
-1 BGB), provided that this does not involve warranty claims, are excluded, provided that they are not based on intentional or grossly negligent actions on our part or on the part of our subcontractors or based on culpable violation of essential contractual duties.
+Claims for damages due to a violation of a non-contractual duty (liability based on tort) or due to fault during or before the conclusion of the contract (culpa in contrahendo) as well as any other legal basis, particularly the violation of general duties arising from an obligation (§ 241 para.
+2 BGB (German Civil Code)) or other contractual duties (§ 280 para.
+1 BGB), provided that this does not involve warranty claims, are excluded, provided that they are not based on intentional, fraudulent or grossly negligent actions on our part or on the part of our subcontractors or based on culpable violation of essential contractual duties.